hfossli/AGAsyncTestHelper/README.md

 # AGAsyncTestHelper

 C Macro for writing unit tests with asynchronous operations.
-Works perfectly with SenTestingKit for iOS / Mac.
+Works perfectly with SenTestingKit!

 ### Example